 Changing from the regular to the co-op stream is more difficult as co-op spaces are limited to the number of work placements available.
 However, there are often several students who decide to leave the co-op stream for various reasons during their first and second year, leaving space available for regular students to transfer into co-op.

 Applications for co-op must be submitted no later than your 2A term to ensure you will have adequate time to meet the four work terms and four work-term reports required before graduation.
+For SPHHS students, the application deadline for transfer to co-op is May 1, at the end of your first year.
+Please refer to SPHHS Co-op Procedures for more information.
 A minimum cumulative average of 80% is normally required to be considered for admission to the co-op stream as competition is strong for the few available spaces each year.

 You must complete a Plan Modification Form and submit it to your academic advisor to apply to the co-op stream.
 If admitted to co-op, you should meet with your academic advisor to review degree requirements and course sequencing.